 Mary is indeed a woman for today!
 We can certainly learn a lot from her experiences for our own daily lives.
 Our prayer is that we always aspire to her values and emulate her spirit.
 As we celebrate the 10-year anniversary of Mary’s canonisation, let us all be reminded to take action and make a difference.

-For more information, and to register to receive your commemorative prayer book, please click here.
+To register to receive your commemorative prayer book, please click here.